Getting The Balance Right

 As well as energy, we need vitamins and minerals.
 Different foods contain different vitamins and minerals, which means by choosing a variety of foods every day you can make sure you get the nutrients your body needs.
 For example, milk and yoghurt are great sources of calcium, but they contain hardly any vitamin C, oranges and kiwi fruits are great for vitamin C, but they do not provide iron, and so it goes on and on and on.

-To help understand healthy eating better, study the Eatwell Plate: you may have seen it in school or in magazines.
-It’s a food guide that shows the proportion and types of foods that are needed to make up a healthy balanced diet.
-The Eatwell Plate applies to teenagers and people of all ages, people of all ethnic origins, people who are vegetarian, and people who are overweight.
+To help understand healthy eating better, study the Eatwell Guide: you may have seen it in school or in magazines.
+It is a food guide that shows the proportion and types of foods that are needed to make up a healthy balanced diet.
+The Eatwell Guide applies to teenagers and people of all ages, people of all ethnic origins, people who are vegetarian, and people who are overweight.

-The guide is divided into five food groups:
+The Eatwell Guide is divided into five food groups:

 - Bread, potatoes, breakfast and other cereals